Computational Musicology & Creative Technology

 - Reproducible, notebook-driven research infrastructures for musicology and music theory

-- Audio production: Ableton Live, Logic Pro, Max/MSP, Sonic Visualiser; IRCAM tools (AudioSculpt, SuperVP, Partiels, SPAT); hardware/software live-electronics and multichannel audio rig design.
+- Audio production: Ableton Live, Logic Pro, Max/MSP, Sonic Visualiser · IRCAM tools (AudioSculpt, SuperVP, Partiels, SPAT) · live-electronics and multichannel rig design.

 Selected Tools & Projects

-- AudioSpylt: Advanced toolkit for audio feature extraction, interactive visualisation, and creative prototyping.
-View on GitHub.
+- AudioSpylt — Toolkit for audio feature extraction, interactive visualisation, and creative prototyping.
+View on GitHub

-- FFTimbre: Suite of notebooks and utilities for FM and additive synthesis-assisted timbre matching, offering multi-metric evaluation.
-View on GitHub.
+- FFTimbre — Notebooks and utilities for FM/additive-synthesis timbre matching with multi-metric evaluation.
+View on GitHub

-- beat_it: Jupyter notebooks for analyzing beat and tempo fluctuations.
-View on GitHub.
+- beat_it — Jupyter notebooks for analysing beat and tempo fluctuations.
+View on GitHub

 Academic Appointments

-- 2013-2025 - Researcher & Artistic Associate, HMT Leipzig (University of Music and Theatre Leipzig): Designed and delivered seminars in computer-assisted analysis and electroacoustics; one-to-one teaching and supervision in electroacoustic composition; management and maintenance of the electroacoustic studios; support for in-house and off-site concert events involving media and spatial audio.
+- 2013–2025 — Researcher & Artistic Associate, HMT Leipzig: Seminars in computer-assisted analysis and electroacoustics; supervision of electroacoustic composition; management of the electroacoustic studios; technical support for concert events involving media and spatial audio.

-- 2021-2022 - Researcher, HfM Weimar: Developed the CAMAT toolbox and piloted teaching applications across music programs.
+- 2021–2022 — Researcher, HfM Weimar: Developed the CAMAT toolbox and piloted teaching applications across music programmes.

 Education

-- PhD in Musicology (Dr. phil.), HMT Leipzig, 2018 - Dissertation on computer-based analysis and visualisation of music; supervised by Prof. Dr. Gesine Schroeder and Prof. Dr. Martin Supper.
+- PhD in Musicology (Dr. phil.), HMT Leipzig, 2018 — Dissertation on computer-based analysis and visualisation of music; supervisors: Prof. Dr. Gesine Schröder and Prof. Dr. Martin Supper.

-- Master of Composition, University of Music and Performing Arts Stuttgart, 2014 - Studied with Prof. Marco Stroppa.
+- Master of Composition, HMDK Stuttgart, 2014 — Studied with Prof. Marco Stroppa.

 - Postgraduate Artist Diploma (Meisterklasse) in Electroacoustic Music, HMT Leipzig, 2013 — Mentored by Prof. Ipke Starke.